-We've already put the Canon and Sony through their paces, and we're currently in the middle of testing the new Nikon flagship for our full review.
-However, having used all three bodies extensively to shoot sport, stills and video in equal measure, we're now ready to pit these three titans head-to-head-to-head in our own Olympic shootout.
+We have used all three bodies extensively to shoot sport, stills and video in equal measure – so we've pitted these three titans head-to-head-to-head in our own Olympic shootout.

-Which camera will take the gold in each of the all-important categories, and which will go home as the official best camera for professionals?
+Which camera will take the gold in each of the all-important categories, and which will go home as the official champion?
 Read on, get ready to wave your flags and find out!

 In terms of raw resolution, the Sony A9 II takes the top of the podium with its 24.2MP image sensor, followed by the Nikon D6 at 20.8MP and the Canon EOS-1D X Mark III in third with 20.1MP.